Bad Girls (1994 film): Plot

 McCoy, Cody and the other three women meet up on the ranch of a farmer who'd been guarding Eileen's cell (and whom they'd tricked into releasing her).
 Cody plans revenge on Kid Jarrett.
 They foil a train robbery and steal his loot, at the cost of Lily being abducted.
-In turn, they abduct Frank Jarrett, Kid's father.
+In turn, they abduct Frank Jarrett.

 Regrouping again on the ranch, Anita leaves the others, frustrated with their revenge-motivated misadventures.
-She goes to a lawyer in town and finds out that the claim to land is only valid in the hands of her husband - as a woman, she cannot claim the land in Oregon.
+She goes to a lawyer in town and finds out that the claim is only valid in the hands of her husband - as a woman, she cannot claim the land in Oregon.

 Frank Jarrett antagonizes his captors until McCoy shoots him.
-Cody sends McCoy away.
+Angry over it, Cody sends McCoy away.
 Meanwhile, Lily is being raped by her captors.
-McCoy stages a one-man rescue attempt and is captured, but Lily escapes.
+When McCoy stages a one-man rescue attempt, he is captured, but Lily escapes.

 Reunited, Cody, Anita and Eileen go to rescue Lily and meet her on the road.
-When she tells them that McCoy has been captured, they continue towards Kid Jarrett's hide out, and offer to trade the stolen loot for McCoy, who has been flogged and tortured.
+When she tells them that McCoy has been captured, they continue towards Kid Jarrett's hideout, and offer to trade the stolen loot for McCoy, who has been flogged and tortured.
 Kid agrees, then shoots McCoy as soon as the loot is handed over.
 He gives Cody the money he stole from her.

 While retreating, one of Lily's would-be rapists taunts her, triggering a shootout that results in the deaths of Kid's entire gang.

 After the shootout, Eileen marries the rancher, while Lily, Cody and Anita head west to start a new life, mentioning the Klondike Gold Rush of 1896.
-On the trail they overtake the Pinkerton detectives, who do not see them.
+On the trail, they overtake the Pinkerton detectives, who do not see them.